Words of Thanks

 Eric Gross

 Dicesongs, the site, would not be what it is without his creative genius.
 I am happy to say that my dream became a reality when I reached out to Eric and ask him to make my dream happen.
-Eric was right there with me from the whole beginning.
+Eric poured the proverbail foundation and brought the idea into the website to life.
 He understood what I wanted and made suggestions that only honed my thoughts into what you see today.
 Eric is an extremely talented artist in the digital and physical.
-Eric is a gamer, too, and shared similar woes of past bad games (we’ve all been there).
-He liked the idea at a foundational level, and his questions brought out the best in me when we built the site outline.

 Sir A. Scott Perry – The Harper